systemd/systemd/docs/USER_RECORD.md

 [`setrlimit()`](http://man7.org/linux/man-pages/man2/setrlimit.2.html) for more
 information.

 `locked` → A boolean value.
-If true the user account is locked, the user may not log in.
+If true, the user account is locked, the user may not log in.
 If this field is missing it should be assumed to be false, i.e. logins are permitted.
 This field corresponds to the `sp_expire` field of `struct spwd` (i.e. the `/etc/shadow` data for a user) being set to zero or